 Slider Adjusts the horizontal angle of the image.
-Move the slider left or right until the image appears straightened. -5 Degrees left Adjusts the image -5 degrees to the left. +5 Degrees right Adjusts the image +5 degrees to the right.
-Straighten toolStraightens the image.
-Use your cursor to draw a line along the cro horizon.
-Release the cursor to automatically straighten the horizon
+Move the slider left or right until -5 Degrees left Adjusts the image -5 degrees to the left. ► +5 Degrees right Adjusts the image +5 degrees to the right.
+1 Straighten tool Straightens the image.
+Use your cursor to draw a line along the crooked 0 horizon.
+Release the cursor to automatically straighten the horizon.